 Right before the entrance to the mellah, we found a little plaza with shops and restaurants and cafes.
 Among them was Kozybar.
 I found some reviews online and we decided to give it a go.
 I was on my non-meat kick so I ordered a trio of salads.
 My brother ordered a grilled plate.

 You will hear the call to prayer several times a day while you are in Morocco

 After exploring the mellah and then dropping our things off at our riad, we took a taxi to Jardin Majorelle.
 A visit here is a must.
 It's a botanical garden which was bought by Yves Saint Laurent and his partner in the 80s and also now houses the Islamic Art Museum of Marrakech.

-We found this little cafe called Zwin Zwin Cafe near our riad.
+We found this little cafe called Zwin Zwin Cafe (now shuttered) near our riad.
 It is super cute and has 3 floors and a rooftop terrace.
 We sat on the top and it was a bit windy but we all enjoyed the food, music, and vibe.
 My brother and I actually arrived the night before my sister in law and came here and they were playing 90s hip hop.
 I was in heaven.
 The menu was a mix of Moroccan and international dishes so again we ordered a mix of everything.

 A dish I can't remember anymore (sorry!)
 But I did order a caramel apple pastilla but the photo was too dark.

 Place Jemaa El Fna

 We came back here again to people watch after dinner since it was en route back to our riad.
 We ordered juices and just wandered around.
 For a shot from above, head to Cafe Glacier's balcony.
 You will have to buy something to eat or drink but it's worth it IMO.